facelessuser/coloraide/docs/src/markdown/gamut.md

 ![Ray Trace Example](images/raytrace-3d.png)

+/// note | Ray Trace Algorithm
+Ray trace algorithm is based on the [slab method](https://en.wikipedia.org/wiki/Slab_method).
+The intersection that is selected is the first one encountered when following the ray from the origin point in the direction of the specified end point.
+///

-The intersection of the line and the cube is returned as the most saturated color, but because the RGB space is not perceptual, the color is then corrected in the perceptual color space by setting the lightness and hue back to the original color's.
-This correction in an LCh space will place the color even closer to the target, but may place the color once again out of the gamut or in gamut potentially undersaturated.
-These issues can be corrected by projecting a new ray from the achromatic color, through the new corrected point, and back out the RGB cube, ignoring the original color.
+The intersection of the line and the cube is returned as the most supported. saturated color.
+Because the RGB space is not perceptual, the color is not the ideal color that you would get if you ray traced in the perceptual LCh space.
+To account for this, the color is then corrected in the perceptual color space by setting the lightness and hue back to the original color's.
+This correction in an LCh space will place the color even closer to the ideal target in the perceptual space.
+The color may be once again out of the gamut or in gamut potentially undersaturated, but to far less degree.
+These issues can be corrected by projecting a new ray, this time from inside the cube, from the achromatic color, through the new corrected point, and back out the RGB cube.
 Then we can can find the intersection from the inside back out to the surface again.
 About two iterations of this and we have a color with chroma reduced very close to the sRGB gamut's surface.
 Finally, we can clip off any noise.

 /// example | Ray Trace Steps
 1. Trace from original color to achromatic color in the RGB space and find intersection.